Home Screen

 NetSuite isn’t great for process manufacturers since their core manufacturing module focuses more on discrete bill of materials rather than recipes and formulas.
 It’s also generally overkill and prohibitively expensive for smaller businesses or sole proprietors.

-JD Edwards EnterpriseOne is an ERP system with a suite of modular, industry-specific business applications.
-The platform runs on Oracle’s cloud, and is ideally suited for organizations that manufacture, construct, distribute, service, or manage products or physical assets.
+JD Edwards EnterpriseOne is an ERP with a fully integrated suite of over 80 business applications.
+The platform can be deployed on Oracle’s cloud, a private cloud, on-premise, or a hybrid cloud model to fit each business’s needs.
+It is ideally suited for organizations that manufacture, construct, distribute, service, or manage products and physical assets.

 Best For: